thomasclarke1969/documentation/integration/android/sending.md

 # Sending Messages
+Once authenticated, users can send and receive messages, which are associated with a specific conversation object.

 Conversation objects are created by calling `layerClient.newConversation()`.
 This method takes a list of participant identifiers.
 As Layer Authentication allows you to represent users within the Layer service via your backend’s federated identifier, participants are represented with those same user identifiers.

 ```java